 Despite this urgency, it is understandably difficult to work out what steps one can take as an individual, but as a starting point The World Transformed have commissioned this helpful map of unionisation in the arts and cultural industries, illustrated by Siddhi Gupta and edited by Sam Swann.
-Explaining what the different unions, from Artist’s Union England and United Workers of the World to PCS (Public and Commercial Services Union) and Equity, offer to members gives a route towards solidarity and support for freelance technicians, salaried curatorial staff and precariously employed visual artists alike.
+Explaining what the different unions, from Artist’s Union England and United Voices of the World to PCS (Public and Commercial Services Union) and Equity, offer to members gives a route towards solidarity and support for freelance technicians, salaried curatorial staff and precariously employed visual artists alike.
 It is also vital to note that with the PCS Tate United strike, picket and protest actions, a precedent has been set whereby institutions can no longer claim that cruel and unreasonable bureaucratic procedures are obligatory.

 For too long pursuing a career in the arts has involved a kind of hazing, whereby workers are made to feel weak and foolish for requesting basic rights and considerations.
 Knowing your worth and valuing your colleagues and comrades is anything but weak.
 Speaking to a member of Tate Enterprises staff and PCS union representative who has been involved with organising the picket and protest actions for the now month-long strike, I heard how the Tate Enterprises Limited profit-making company has a turnover of several million pounds [According to the 2019 filing, turnover was £41.5m.
 In 2018 it was £40.9m.
 Profits after costs and taxation were £4.9m in 2019 and £5.4m in 2018].
 Then, at the end of the fiscal year 100% of this profit is transferred to the non-profit Tate Galleries.
 In this way the Tate Enterprises jobs in retail, for example, are not straightforwardly comparable to those in High Street shops, not to mention the expertise in Tate’s programme, art, culture in general, and the surrounding city that is required of these workers.
 As follows, during this time of unprecedented crisis, it is not unreasonable to expect recognition of the value that the hundreds of public-facing staff facing redundancy have brought, and would continue to bring to Tate as a whole.
 Or, that these relatively low-paid, often part-time and casual roles are funding the practices of those artists, curators and creative practitioners of all kinds who prop up the entire edifice of arts and culture.